5 collaboration tools to increase productivity with your offshore developers

 Growing globalization, increased specialization, and diversified demands – along with the increasingly advanced technologies and fast Internet, have made the world closely connected.

-This also means co-located working mode is obsoleting, giving place to remote collaboration – a concept downright alien a decade ago now a popular norm in business.
+That also means co-located working mode is obsoleting, giving place to remote collaboration – a concept downright alien a decade ago now a widespread norm in business.

 In the US alone, the number of remote workers increases by 91% since 2005 .
 In Switzerland, “70% of professionals work remotely [a]t least one day a week, while 53% work remotely for at least half of the week.”